philipmjohnson/flutter_agc_mockup_2/README.md

 # Flutter mockup of the Agile Garden Club app (Phase 2)

 This repository contains the second increment of work on a mockup of the [Agile Garden Club](https://agilegardenclub.com) application.

-It contains around a dozen pages along with simple navigation.
+The main changes in this version are:

-For Phase 2, the mockup includes a data model located in the `data_model` directory.
+* A data model located in the `data_model` directory.

-From the UI perspective, the Members and Chapters pages have been changed from a markdown description of their contents to an actual UI mockup.
-There is also context-sensitive help for some pages, accessed via the help icon in the upper right corner.
+* The Members and Chapters pages have been changed from a markdown description of their contents to an actual UI mockup.
+* There is context-sensitive help for some pages, accessed via the help icon in the upper right corner.

 ## Screen shots